jareelireri-ops/flashlearn_frontend/README.md

 Archiving a public resource shifts its status without destroying its base configuration.
 When unarchived, the resource resumes its previous public standing instantly, preserving structural memory in the user interface.

-### 2. Multi- Shared Collections
+### 2. Multi-User Shared Collections
 To prevent database duplication and asset bloat, saved public resources utilize a discrete mapping layer (`user_collection` join table).
 * Multiple consumers point securely to a single source record.
 * Central author updates or corrections propagate instantly to all active learners downstream.
-* Data Integrity Shield: Refuses to silently delete a shared deck if its original creator deletes their account, protecting shared data for existing learners.
+* **Data Integrity Shield:** Refuses to silently delete a shared deck if its original creator deletes their account, protecting shared data for existing learners.

 ### 3. Separating the Flashcards from User Scores
-No Data Overlaps: The flashcard itself only holds the question, answer, and optional image.
+* **No Data Overlaps:** The flashcard itself only holds the question, answer, and optional image.
 It does not track when a user needs to review it.
-Personal Review Timers: All user scores and study countdowns are saved in a completely separate table (ReviewHistory).
+* **Personal Review Timers:** All user scores and study countdowns are saved in a completely separate table (`ReviewHistory`).
 This means 1,000 different students can study the exact same public JavaScript deck at the same time, and they will all have their own personal study schedules without messing up anyone else's data.
-The Spaced Repetition Rules: Based on how easy or hard a card is, the app calculates when the user needs to see it again:
+* **The Spaced Repetition Rules:** Based on how easy or hard a card is, the app calculates when the user needs to see it again:
-Click Easy ➔ See it again in 7 days.
+  * Click **Easy** ➔ See it again in 7 days.
-Click Medium ➔ See it again in 3 days.
+  * Click **Medium** ➔ See it again in 3 days.
-Click Hard ➔ See it again tomorrow.
+  * Click **Hard** ➔ See it again tomorrow.

 ### 4. User Identity Validation & Security Guards
-* Ownership Validation & UX Gates:** Protected routes use explicit middleware wrappers.
+* **Ownership Validation & UX Gates:** Protected routes use explicit middleware wrappers.
 Components like `AccessDeniedGate` and `AccessDeniedBanner` cross-check user identities and view contexts before giving read-only consumers modification access to structural content.
-* Hierarchical Role Control:** System uses Role-Based Access Control (RBAC) to restrict sensitive administrative operations (User suspension, flag reviews) exclusively to authorized admin accounts via designated administration data layouts.
+* **Hierarchical Role Control:** System uses Role-Based Access Control (RBAC) to restrict sensitive administrative operations (user suspension, flag reviews) exclusively to authorized admin accounts via designated administration data layouts.

 ---